 Take a deep breath at this crossroads as the real hike begins here.
-Climbing around 730 feet over the next two-thirds of a mile, hikers along the Chimney Tops trail will enjoy climb up one of the most challenging Gatlinburg hiking trails around.
+Climbing around 730 feet over the next two-thirds of a mile, hikers along the Chimney Tops trail will enjoy a climb up one of the most challenging Gatlinburg hiking trails around.
 After you've made this challenging climb up Chimney Tops trail, you'll reach the base of the first pinnacle.
 The true adventure starts here.
-Those looking for an adrenaline rush will enjoy scrambling up the 50 feet of rock face to reach the top.
-It is advised that those with a fear of heights or those not physical able to climb up the rock face refrain from doing so as this part of the hike is dangerous and requires skill and concentration to finish.
+Those looking for an adrenaline rush will enjoy scrambling up the 50 feet of rock-face to reach the top.
+It is advised that those with a fear of heights or those not physically able to climb up the rock face refrain from doing so as this part of the hike is dangerous and requires skill and concentration to finish.

 Stay Close to Chimney Tops Smoky Mountains Trails